wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-support-offerings-for-microsoft-365-services/includes/2-explore-support-options.md

 For more information on support options, see [Compare Microsoft 365 Support Options.](https://www.microsoft.com/microsoft-365/business/microsoft-365-for-business-support-options?azure-portal=true)

-#### **Create a support request.**
+#### **Create a support request**

-If you need help with using Microsoft 365 create or view an existing support request through the Microsoft 365 admin center.
+If you need help with using Microsoft 365 create a support request through the Microsoft 365 admin center.
+You can also view existing support requests.
 The following steps describe how to create a support request as an administrator:

-1. Sign into Microsoft 365 with your Microsoft 365 admin account
+1. Sign into the Microsoft 365 admin center with your Microsoft 365 admin account.
 2. In the left navigation menu, select **Show all** to expand the rest of the options.
 3. Select **Support** to expand the support options.
-4. Select **Create new service request**.
+4. Select N**ew service request**.
 5. On the right, a support window will open where you can enter your support question and view the results.
-6. If the recommended instructions or articles don’t answer your questions, select on the **headset icon** to contact technical support.
+6. If the recommended instructions or articles don’t answer your questions, select on the **headset icon** at the top or select **Contact support** at the bottom to contact technical support.
 7. Fill in the required information like Title, Description, Preferred contact method, etc.
 8. Select **Contact me** and a support agent will contact you.